KenwoodFox/site/apps/notifications/README.md

 ## License

-This notification system is part of the Snowsune site and follows the same license terms.
+This notification system is part of the KitsuneRobotics site and follows the same license terms.